How To Boost Your Ecommerce Visitor Engagement On Social Media

 A lot of industries consider social media marketing a secondary priority because it doesn’t tie to revenue.
 But for eCommerce marketers, driving engagement on social media can lead directly to an increase in sales.
 In addition, specific social media platforms, such as Pinterest, are making it easier than ever for users to buy directly within the platform.

 That means that it’s simply not something eCommerce marketers cannot afford to ignore.

 There are many ways marketers can drive Ecommerce engagement and, ultimately, sales with social media.

 Keep reading for the top ways to drive engagement on your social media channels:

 - Utilize Paid Advertising on Social Media

 Unfortunately, much of social media is pay-to-play and organic posts from businesses are typically suppressed in newsfeeds.
 This is especially true if you don’t already have a large and engaged audience on your social channels.
 Luckily, advertising on social media is considered by many to be the most effective and most cost-effective method of advertising–traditional or digital.
-Not only is it targeting more granular on social, but attribution is clearer and users are typically more engaged on social platforms than they are on traditional or digital channels.
+Not only is it targeting more granular on social, but attribution is clearer, and users are typically more engaged on social platforms than they are on traditional or digital channels.

 How to effectively drive social engagement with paid advertising:

-Try targeting based on your current audience.
+First, try targeting based on your current audience.
 This can either take the form of targeting those that are similar to your audience or those that are connected to your actual audience.